 The amendment allows hedge accounting not to be discontinued as long as the change in the reference interest rate is required by the reform and is carried out so as to maintain an economical equivalence between the old cash flows and the new ones (see above), if the hedge meets other hedge accounting criteria and if the documentation is amended to reflect changes in the hedged elements (including the description of the hedged portion of cash flows or fair value), the hedging instruments, the hedged risk, and the method of measuring effectiveness on transition to the new reference rates.
 For fair value and cash flow hedges, the applicable accounting rules are maintained for the recognition of gains or losses resulting from the revaluation of the hedged component and of the hedging instrument taking into account the changes described above.
 Dexia uses its judgment to assess whether the modification of the contracts is made on an economically equivalent basis.
-In particular, when there is a cash settlement for the difference in basis between the old and the new rate, Dexia considers that the terms are economically equivalent if the settlement does not significantly alter the future cash flows, and conversely.
+In particular, when there is a cash settlement for the difference in basis between the old and the new rate, Dexia considers that the terms are economically financial statements